levavakian/cot-faith/docs/index.md

   <h3>Messing with its thoughts</h3>

-  <p>If we're going to be testing Deepseek, it would be handy to know what the answers to the test should be.
+  <p>If we're going to be testing DeepSeek, it would be handy to know what the answers to the test should be.
 Since Python can already do math for us, and it's easy to generate arithmetic equations, that seems like a good place to start.</p>

   <p>Our first test will be to give it a bunch of math problems in the style of: <br><br> <code>What is the result of ((((5.97 * (10.43 + 8.0)) * (5.19 + (10.76 / 10.54))) + 3.07) - ((((10.6 * 5.73) + 10.55) / (2.16 + (3.78 + 9.01))) * (((4.33 - 10.86) - 2.13) * (3.18 * (6.12 / 10.26)))))?</code> <br><br> </p>